-"Ever heard a lion roar?
-He's the best!
-And the only one on stage I can actually hear!
+"Ever seen a lion roar?
 What a fuckin' voice!"

 –– the late Charlie Rieker of the Metropolitan Opera